teamc-ohare/puzzle-of-puzzles-crossword/README.md

 More details on the project, Fly with Butch O'Hare, can be found here:
 - https://www.flychicago.com/FlywithButchOHare/program.html

 The game development proposal consists of four games proposed for the airports kiosk gaming machine, located at Terminal 2.
 The students of Team C included Joshua Kidder (Team Lead), Brian Schaeflein, Kellen Naughton, Courtney Maurer, William Jones, Joshua Corral, and Aucoin Geter.
-The game proposals include two kid games and two adult games:
+The game proposal includes two kid games and two adult games:

 - Kids (ages range 4 -10):  Word Scramble & Algorithm Take Off
 - Adults (ages range 10+):  Crossword Puzzle & Sudoku

 A functioning prototype of O'Hare Crossword Puzzle was completed.